Altera

-Altera Corporation is a manufacturer of programmable logic devices (PLDs) headquartered in San Jose, California.
-It was founded in 1983 and acquired by Intel in 2015 before becoming independent once again in 2025 as a company focused on development of field-programmable gate array (FPGA) technology and system on a chip FPGAs.
+Altera Corporation is a manufacturer of programmable logic devices (PLDs) headquartered in San Jose, California, with a primary focus on field-programmable gate array (FPGA) technology and system-on-a-chip (SoC) FPGAs.
+Founded in 1983, it was acquired by Intel in 2015, re-established under the Altera name in 2024, and in 2025 became a privately held company majority-owned by private equity firm Silver Lake.

 Early history

 The company was founded in 1983 by semiconductor veterans Robert Hartmann, Paul Newhagen, James Sansbury, and Michael Magranet with $1,300,000 in seed money.
 The name of the company was a play on "alterable", the type of chips the company created.
 The founders selected Rodney Smith to be the company's first CEO.
 In 1988, Altera became a public company via an initial public offering (IPO).